 since 1982 — a decade longer than most.

-I’m active in Philadelphia, Pennsylvania and national mediation associations.
-I have been an attorney for more than 50 years.
-I am a recognized practitioner and advocate of alternative dispute resolution (ADR).
+He is active in Philadelphia, Pennsylvania and national mediation associations.
+He has been an attorney for more than 50 years.
+He is a recognized practitioner and advocate of alternative dispute resolution (ADR).

-A family mediator since 1982 and a mediation trainer since 1994, I was instrumental in establishing a mediation program in Philadelphia Family Court.
-For 12 years I was an adjunct instructor at Temple University’s Beasley School of Law, where I taught a clinical course in custody mediation.
+A family mediator since 1982 and a mediation trainer since 1994, Ed was instrumental in establishing a mediation program in Philadelphia Family Court.
+For 12 years he was an adjunct instructor at Temple University’s Beasley School of Law, where he taught a clinical course in custody mediation.

-A graduate of the University of Pennsylvania with BS in economics from the Wharton School, I graduated from Temple Law.
-I have presented workshops at local and national conferences of mediators.
-I won the Pennsylvania Bar Association’s annual Sir Francis Bacon Dispute Resolution Award for a career in bringing mediation and other forms of dispute resolution to the commonwealth and the Peacemaker Award from the Good Shepherd Mediation Program.
-I have presented professional papers at more than 20 organizations.
+A graduate of the University of Pennsylvania with BS in economics from the Wharton School, Ed graduated from Temple Law.
+He has presented workshops at local and national conferences of mediators.
+He has presented workshops and professional papers at more than 20 organizations.

-I live with my wife in Center City Philadelphia.
-We have 3 adult sons and 4 grandchildren, none of whom has yet needed family mediation.
+He lives with his wife in Center City Philadelphia.
+They have 3 adult sons and 4 grandchildren, none of whom has yet needed family mediation.